 Skip to content

-🚀 This documentation is for unreal-orm 1.0.0 alpha which requires SurrealDB 2.0 alpha SDK.
-For the stable version, see npm.
+🚀 This documentation is for unreal-orm 1.0.0 alpha which requires SurrealDB 2.0 SDK.
+For use with version 1.x, see here.

 Cookbook